joostone-ahn/sim-apdu-analyzer/README.md

 3. Click the `Analyze` button to begin decoding
 4. Switch between `APDU` and `File System` tabs using the top navigation
 5. In **APDU view**, click each message to see protocol and application-level details below
-   In **File System view**, click each file item to inspect its decoded contents and parsed structure
+   In **File System view**, click each file item to view its contents and parsing results.

 ---